DOCA Storage Comch to RDMA GGA Offload Application Guide

 The initiator sends an I/O request to the GGA offload application.

-Each storage target performs an RDMA write into the GGA offload memory region at the designated offsets.
+Each storage target performs an RDMA write into the GGA offload memory block at the designated offsets.

 Both storage targets send I/O responses upon completing the RDMA transfers.